 The proposed optimization strategies are examined, the wind turbine is a complicated non-linear process involving multi parameters, multi inputs and multi outputs.
-In this research, the optimization by particle swarm optimization gave better results in terms of accuracy as well as in convergence to the optimal solution.
-The evolution algorithm of PSO is applied to obtain for wind turbine is operated so as to extract the maximum energy from the wind.
+In this research, parameter optimization for based on regression analysis and the PSO algorithm.

+The evolution algorithm of particle swarm optimization (PSO) is then applied to obtain for wind turbine is operated so as to extract the maximum energy from the wind.
 The validity of the model and the optimization technique is validated using a case study on a wind turbine model.

 The simulation results have shown the superiority of proposed method in comparison with the commonly used methods in capturing maximum power.